 woom 3 is a lightweight kids’ pedal bike which is ideal for children who have yet to completely relax when riding.
 This model features a completely upright position which is not only comfortable but promotes confidence as well.

 It’s much easier to loosen up when you have a better view of what’s ahead and you can easily put your feet on the ground.

 The woom 3 model is larger than the previous ones and features 16″ wheels and durable air tires.
 These tires are quite knobby, which is perfect if your kid will ride on slippery surfaces such as wet asphalt, sand, or loose gravel as they provide plenty of grip.

-To whom: For school kids who love riding on all types of terrain, including gravel and forest roads.
+For school kids who love riding on all types of terrain, including gravel and forest roads.

-To what size: 6 – 8 years / 45″ – 51″ in height; Saddle height: 22.05″ – 27.95″
+To What Size: 6 – 8 years / 45″ – 51″ in height; Saddle height: 22.05″ – 27.95″

 woom 4 is everything your kid will need for years to come.
 Woom bikes are a bit more expensive than other kids’ bikes out there, but I like to look at it as an investment for the future.
 This model is basically an adults’ bike in kids’ clothes, so it’s worth every cent.